znibb/WowProfessionLevelingTool/README.md

 # WowProfessionLevelingTool

-Want to know how to level a profession as cheap as possible?
+Do yu dislike the randomness of Wowhead profession guides?
 Then this is the tool for you!

+This version is for World of Warcraft Classic and is no longer being actively developed.

 ## Local development
 1. Install python3